-If you want to learn how to code, there are plenty of free coding resources online.
-The only problem?
-Many of them are teaching out of date technologies!
-I put together this list of free online coding resources to learn for free so that you can stay up to date on the best resources available.
+Want to learn to code?
+There are plenty of free online coding courses, but unfortunately, many of them are out of date.
+That’s why I put together this list of 42 free online coding resources so that you learn to code for free in 2019.

 I. Learn to Code for Beginners

 Curious about coding?
 Want to learn to speak geek?
-Don’t be overwhelmed — this beginner course is the perfect introduction to web development and programming.
-[Join the Free Programming for Non-Programmers Trial]
+Don’t be overwhelmed — this beginner course is the perfect introduction to web development with HTML, and CSS.

 Featuring free access to Python, SQL, Git, and much more.
 More than 100 courses, practice challenges, data projects, and more.